Aayush-Bindal/CaaS/README.md

    - If changed -> Sends Telegram Message & Updates `data.txt`.
 5. **Save State**: If `data.txt` was updated, the workflow pushes the new file back to the `value_updates` branch using `git-auto-commit`, ready for the next run.

----

-## ⚠️ Troubleshooting

-**Q: Workflow not running every 5 minutes?** A: GitHub Actions runs on a queue.
-A "5-minute" schedule might sometimes take 10-15 minutes to trigger depending on server load.
-This is normal behavior for GitHub's free tier.

-**Q: "Login Failed" error?** A: Double-check your `USSR_ID` in the Secrets tab.
-Ensure it doesn't have trailing spaces or typos.

-**Q: "No updates received"?** A: The bot only messages you when there is a *change*.
-If your grades haven't changed, it stays silent.
-Check the **Actions** tab logs to verify it ran successfully.

----

-## 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.